Offline Mobile App Architectures for iOS and Android Apps

 - Users can edit other user’s data (or data shared data with other users) offline.
 Imagine making edits to an offline Google doc type app.
 The edits you make should not only reflect online, but also have to be passed through a set of rules to be filtered for the selection of the final edits and preventing conflicts between multiple online and offline edits.

-In the sections that follow, I will walk you through some of my own engineering experiences on building mobile apps using offline architectures, and how you can build an app that tackles offline capabilities in the best possible way.
+In the sections that follow, I will walk you through some of my own engineering experiences on using offline mobile app architectures to develop robust apps, and how you can build an app that tackles offline capabilities in the best possible way.

 In 2016, Trello didn’t supported offline capabilities, and their users were complaining, a lot!